Bounded-Abstention Pairwise Learning to Rank: Introduction

 Regarding the abstention strategies, two main approaches are generally considered in the literature~\citep{DBLP:journals/jmlr/FrancPV23}: assigning a fixed cost to each abstention in the loss function (\emph{cost-based model}) or balancing the fraction of allowed abstentions against the improvement in the ML model's performance (\emph{bounded-abstention model}). \citet{Mao23} provide a theoretical analysis of the cost-based formulation in a pairwise ranking setting.
 However, in practice, establishing the cost of abstaining compared to making an error is very challenging.
-Therefore, we focus on the bounded-abstention formulation, where a fixed fraction of abstentions is specified in advance, and the goal is to optimize performance within such a constraint.
-This approach enables effective resource management, particularly in scenarios where human decision-making capacity is limited.
-For instance, in a recruitment setting, a company may allocate a specific budget for additional data collection or expert review to handle uncertain predictions made by the ML system.
-This budget naturally translates into a predefined threshold on the number of abstentions the system is allowed to make.
+We focus on the bounded-abstention formulation, where a fixed fraction of abstentions is specified in advance, and the goal is to optimize performance within such a constraint.
+This approach enables resource management, especially in scenarios where human decision-making capacity is limited.
+E.g., in a recruitment setting, a company may allocate a specific budget for additional data collection or expert review to handle uncertain predictions made by the ML system.
+This budget translates into a predefined threshold on the number of abstentions the system is allowed to make.

-The setting addressed by our work is illustrated in Figure \ref{fig:example}.
+Figure \ref{fig:example} illustrates our setting.
 Given a set of items (each represented by a feature vector) to be ranked for a specific query, a standard ranker would output a complete ordering of the items.
 In contrast, our approach introduces an \textit{abstainer} that identifies item pairs for which the ranker’s confidence is low.
-These uncertain comparisons are then deferred to a human expert for further evaluation.
+These uncertain comparisons are then (possibly) deferred to a human expert for further evaluation.
 We propose \BALToR{} (\textbf{B}ounded-\textbf{A}bstention \textbf{L}earning \textbf{To} \textbf{R}ank), a novel method for abstention in pairwise learning-to-rank settings.
 To devise \BALToR{}, we first characterize the optimal selection strategy that determines when the ranking model should abstain from providing a relative ordering between item pairs.
-This strategy is based on thresholding the model’s conditional risk: the system abstains when the estimated risk exceeds a predefined threshold.
+The strategy is based on thresholding the model’s conditional risk: the system abstains when the estimated risk exceeds a predefined threshold.
 Given a bound on the allowable fraction of abstentions over pairwise comparisons, \BALToR{} aims to maximize ranking performance on the remaining, non-abstained pairs.